Q-SYS-Communities-for-Developers/reference-files/README.md

   - Open up the script on each page to see how the modules are imported and utilized
   - _Please note_ that, in order to use a lua module, it must be added to your design via the Design Resources tab
   - Two of the modules were written in-house, but the lorem ipsum generator was downloaded from github.
 Lua modules are an excellent way to avoid repeating the wheel by using code that's already been written.
+  - The language translation module requires a DeepL API key.
+You can create your own key at: https://www.deepl.com/

 - **Dynamic Channel Icons Designer File**